Cogniveon/orchestration-framework/docs/index.md

 add {service.repo} to the common frontend build

 if the service is 'api'
-build the {service.repo}/Dockerfile with env:
+build and deploy the {service.repo}/Dockerfile with env:
   PORT: 8080
   SERVICE_BASE_URL: {name}/{service.name}
   this is for the frontend to have a common url for api access